thomper/sweet-alert-dialog/README.md

-## Attention: This is a fork of the apparently dead project https://github.com/pedant/sweet-alert-dialog/
+## Attention: this is unmaintained, please use F0RIS' active fork instead: https://github.com/F0RIS/sweet-alert-dialog

-**The only changes made are to update it to work with materialish-progress 1.7 and the current gradle build tools.**
+**This was a fork of the apparently dead project https://github.com/pedant/sweet-alert-dialog/ **The only changes made were to update it to work with materialish-progress 1.7 and the current-at-the-time gradle build tools.**

 The original readme with minor alterations follows.
 I've removed the Chinese language readme as I can only read and write English.